-Three Nortek Aquadopp ADCP were supplied by the USGS Pacific Water Science Center in Santa Cruz, CA, and deployed on the reef flat in Faga'alu for one week: February 15-23, 2014 (Figure 1).
-On the Northern reef the water level dropped below the minimum blanking distance of the ADCP at low tides (Figure 6d), and flow is assumed to be nearly zero during these times given the relatively low water.
-The highest velocity flow was observed over the most southern part of the reef (AS1), in a dominant northwesterly direction for the entire deployment, indicating the strong influence of even small breaking waves over the reef crest.
-The portion of the reef crest adjacent AS1 receives the most wave energy in Faga'alu, and flow from the reef further to the south of AS1 (at Fatumafuti) is open to an even wider window of swell directions to the south and southwest.
-High velocity flows were also observed at AS2, though not as consisently as at AS1, and in a dominantly southwesterly direction, reflecting the relative orientation of the reef crest and shore.
-Whereas the flow at AS1 is deflected by the shore, turning the cross-reef flow of water north toward the deeper parts of the bay and main channel, the flow at AS2 is primarily shoreward into the deep pools in the middle of the reef flat before turning into the main channel.
+On the northern reef flat (AS3), the water level dropped below the minimum blanking distance of the ADCP at low tides (Figure 6), and flow was assumed to be nearly zero during these times given the relatively low water.
+The highest velocity flow was observed over the southernmost part of the reef (AS1) and was oriented predominantly in a northwesterly direction, indicating the strong influence of even small breaking waves over the reef crest.
+The portion of the reef crest adjacent AS1 receives the most wave energy in Faga'alu, and flow from the reef further to the south of AS1 is open to an even wider window of wave directions from the south and southwest.
+High speed currents were also measured on the southern reef adjacent to the ‘awa at AS2, though not as consisently as at AS1, and predominantly in southwesterly direction, reflecting the relative orientation of the reef crest.
+Whereas the flow at AS1 was deflected by the shore, turning the cross-reef flow of water north toward the deeper parts of the bay and the ‘awa channel, the flow at AS2 was primarily shoreward into the deep pools in the inshore side of the reef flat.
 It would seem that flow over the southern reef would flow directly into the main channel, however this flow is deflected away from the main channel, shoreward.
 This deflection is caused by wave energy refracting and surging into the main channel, pushing southward from the main channel onto the soouthern reef.
-Flow data at AS1 also illustrate the modulating effect of tidal stage on flow speed similar to Storlazzi et al., (2004).
-During Days 52 to 55 a decrease in flow speed is observed coinciding with the low tide.
-As the tide level decreases, less wave energy propagates over the reef crest and friction and turbulence over the reef increases.
-This effect is still observed, but is smaller in magnitude at AS2 because the water depth is higher and the coral elevation is lower at AS2.
+Flow data at AS1 also illustrate the modulating effect of tidal stage on flow speed over the reef flat similar to that observed by Storlazzi et al. (2004) and Presto et al. (2006).
+During YD 52-55, a decrease in flow speed was observed that coincided with the low tide.
+As the tide level decreased, less wave energy was able to propagate over the reef crest and friction and turbulence over the reef increases.
+This effect was observed, but smaller in magnitude, at AS2 because the mean water depth is greater and the height of the corals is less at AS2.

-Flow direction and velocities at AS1 were fairly consistent during all endmember conditions, whereas flow direction and velocities were more variable at AS2 and varied most strongly with higher wave conditions.
-As swell direction turns more easterly (Figure 5), more wave energy is incident upon the northern portion of the southern reef.
-Under tidal influence or offshore winds in the absence of strong waves there is potential for cross-reef flow directions.
-When the swell was larger the flow at AS2 was higher in velocity and more dominantly towards shore.
-Flow velocities were most variable at AS3 on the northern reef, and while flow direction and velocity at AS1 and AS2 were mostly influenced by wave conditions, flow at AS3 did not show strong correlation with any of the endmember forcing conditions.
+Flow speeds and direction at AS1 were fairly consistent during all endmember conditions, whereas flow was more variable at AS2 and varied more with increasing wave height.
+As the wave direction rotated more to the east (Figure 5), more wave energy was directly incident upon the northern portion of the southern reef.
+Under tidal influence or offshore winds in the absence of strong waves, there is potential for cross-reef flow directions.
+When the waves were larger, the flow speeds at AS2 were higher and oriented predominantly towards shore.
+Flow velocities were most variable at AS3 on the northern reef, and while flow speed and direction at AS1 and AS2 were predominantly influenced by incident wave conditions, flow at AS3 did not show strong correlation with any of the endmember forcing conditions.

-Lagrangian Measurements (GPS-logging Drifters)
+Lagrangian Measurements